 Those of us that sail in tidal waters will be aware of the shear weight of water that can run through in opposite directions every 6 hours.
-There are many areas around the British coast where tidal streams can reach 9 knots and more during springs and most small vessels simply cannot make progress against that sort of force.
+There are many areas around the British coast where tidal streams can reach 9 knots and more during spring tides and most small vessels simply cannot make progress against that sort of force.

 Tidal streams are at their strongest at pinch points such as narrow channels and headlands, deep narrow channels such as the Needles Channel on the western tip of the Isle of Wight or the area of water between Alderney and the Cherbourg peninsula are renowned for strong tidal flows.
 These areas are known as ‘tidal gates’ and a prudent skipper will plan his voyage so as to arrive at these gates when tide is not running against them.
 If it is, you may be well advised to avoid the area and sail the long way around, or stop for a while and wait for the tide.